Ponnagyun Township: Ethnic group

+Ethnic groups includes Rakhine, with Burmese and Hindu minorities.

 Economy

 Ponnagyun Township doesn't have big market.
 People are depending on Capital City, Sittwe.
 30 % of people are government staff.

 Transport

-Ponnagyun is located on Yangon- Sittwe Main Road.
+Ponnagyun is located on the Yangon-Sittwe Main Road.
 The town pends on Road Transport.
-And the town is located on the close to Gisspanadi River.
+It is located close to the Gisspanadi River.

 Education

 There are five high schools in Ponnagyun township.